Nidhi0152/CST8913/Lab6/Lab6.md

 **Implement Refactoring Changes**:
 The bookstore’s architecture consists of containerized microservices hosted in the cloud, connected to cloud storage and analytics tools for efficient management of books, customer data, and inventory.

- **1. User/Client Request**
+ **1. Frontend**
-The user can request various services such as:
-- Searching for books
-- Adding books to the cart
-- Processing payments
-- Viewing order history
+-A web application or mobile app for customers to interact with the bookstore.
+It is Hosted on Azure App Service for scalable and managed hosting.

  **2. Azure API Management**
 - Acts as the API Gateway for the system.
-- Handles all customer requests and routes them to the appropriate microservices (e.g., Search, Cart, Inventory, Payment, etc.).
+- Handles all customer requests and routes them to the appropriate microservices.
 - Ensures secure and efficient communication between the client and backend services.

  **3. Azure Load Balancer**